ibrahimsoliman97/Intel-Movidius-NCS-RPI/README.md

 # Acknowledgement
-The author would like to thank the developers of Intel Movidius NCS and gst-rpicamsrc.
+The author would like to thank the developers of Intel Movidius NCS, YOLONCS and gst-rpicamsrc.